zanderhavgaard/kubecon2022_notes/kubecon.md

 ## Kubectl said what?

 > Slides have a nice overview of different states one might encounter when deploying to k8s, and steps to debug and diagnose these conditions.

+## Crossplane intro and deep dive

+What is crossplane?:

+- framework for building cloud native control planes
+  - without writing code
+- cloud providers have been building control planes for a long time
+  - k8s is a control plane for containers
+  - crossplane helps you build your own, with your own opinions
+- extensible backend to manage any infrastructure in any environment

+"Crossplane is neutral place for vendors and individuals to come together in creating and enabling control planes"

+It's a growing project

+### The basics: managed resources

+> TODO read the slides again

+Managed resource -> k8s representation of a resource that exists outside k8s

+AWS Examples:

+- certs
+- SQS
+- caches
+- k8s clusters
+- etc...

+Every **kind** represents a type of resource

+`spec.forProvider` is where we declare how to configure the resource

+managed resource reconciliation:

+- Controllers reconcile CRDs with cloud providers and other APIs
+- RDS controller runs in the cluster and does the actual reconciliation

+Crossplane is asynchronous and runs in a loop, like all other controllers.

+### Building your control plane: composition

+- Assemble your own resources from multiple vendors/clouds

+`Coposite resources` aka `XRD`.
+Combines a group of other resources into a single resource.

+Values can be propagated from resource to resource in a XRD using `pathces`.

+### Extending crossplane

+- Crossplane is highly extensible
+- backend - `Providers`
+  - you can build a provider to manage anything with an API
+- Frontend - `Configurations`

+devs -> Configuraitons / API -> crossplane (control plane) -> providers -> cloud providers (AWS, DO etc.) / other APIs